bartek/python-curriculum/index.rst

 Please feel free to contribute by exploring the lessons already laid out, adding your insight where you please.

+Much of the lessons in this curriculum are inspired from various sources, but especially `Python For Kids <https://www.nostarch.com/pythonforkids>`_, by Jason
+R. Briggs.

 Indices and tables
 ==================